 No Bully training materials define bullying as when a student (or a group of students) repeatedly targets a less powerful student using physical bullying, verbal bullying, relational bullying (efforts to isolate a student from a peer group), or cyberbullying, or some combination of bullying forms.

-The No Bully System model works to build peers’ understanding of the needs of both bullying perpetrators and targets and to raise peers’ willingness to include both perpetrators and targets in “pro-social” – as distinct from “anti-social” – experiences.
+The No Bully System model works to build peers’ understanding of the needs of both persons who bullied and targets and to raise peers’ willingness to include both persons who bullied and targets in “pro-social” – as distinct from “anti-social” – experiences.
 According to the study report, the program aims to cultivate empathy in peers, a quality recognized as a key to their willingness to intervene in future bullying incidents.
 The report also noted research showing that children often lack empathy for bullying victims.
 They regard victims as being the cause of their own victimization, because they differ in some way from school norms.

 The No Bully System Evaluation in Oakland Schools

 The No Bully nonprofit has implemented the No Bully System in schools across the country.
 Unique to the No Bully System experiment in the Oakland schools is that for the first time a rigorous randomized controlled trial (RCT) was used.
 The two-year RCT was conducted in the Oakland Unified School District by WestEd under a grant from NIJ.